GodblessUrassa/Northwind_Traders_Dashboard/README.md

 [![](northdash.jpg)](https://app.powerbi.com/view?r=eyJrIjoiOTIyNGI4NTMtZjYxZS00ZDMxLWIwNjYtM2MzNmM4MGRlYjkyIiwidCI6Ijc5M2EyYzE5LTY4N2ItNGJmOS05ZTBlLWJkOTU3YmE3ZDgxMyJ9)

 ## Insights
-* Sales have dropped compared to January to April sales
+* Sales have dropped from May to December
-* Products in beverages and dairy products categories have high sales while grain & cereal, produce, and condiments products have poor sales
+* Generally Products in beverages and dairy products categories have high sales while grain & cereal, produce, and condiments products have poor sales.
+Beverages have an increase of 22.13% from previuos month
 * Number of new customers have been dropping from year to year.
 2013 had 67 new customers and 2014 had 21 new customers
-* Customer value has increased by 1.47%
+* Generally Customer value has increased by 1.47%
 * Average lead time is below the target, 8 days of lead time per order
 * Speedy express have lower average shipping cost compared to others
 * Average shipping cost is expected to rise to $282.36 from $249.77

 ## Recommendations
 * Reconstruct Marketing strategy.
-Sales have dropped, number of new customers is declining.
-The management have to reconstruct the marketing strategy to return on truck
+This is because the Sales have dropped and number of new customers is declining.
+The management have to reconstruct the marketing strategy to return on track
-* The should consider to use speedy express because they have low average freight and the cost is expected to rise in the next year.
+* The company should consider to use speedy express because they have low average freight and it may be conducive in the coming year since the cost is expected to rise.